scriptotek/php-marc/README.md

 }
 ```

-If you only have a single record, you can also use `Record::fromFile` or
+If you only have a single record, you can also use `Record::fromFile`,
-`Record::fromString`.
-These use the `Collection` methods under the hood,
+`Record::fromString` or `Record::fromSimpleXMLElement`.
+These use the
-but returns a single `Record` object.
+`Collection` methods under the hood, but returns a single `Record` object.

 ```php
 use Scriptotek\Marc\Record;